 - Fresh fruits like strawberries, raspberries, berries...

 At room temperature: Store chiffon cake can be stored up to 5 days at room temperature.
-Wrap it in plastic wrap to keep it fresh and prevent it from drying out.
+Wrap it in plastic wrap or place it in an airtight container box to keep it fresh and prevent it from drying out.

 In the freezer: Place in a storage box or wrap in cling film to keep in the freezer for up to 3 months.